Archibald Gracie III: Civil War service

-When Alabama seceded in 1861, Gracie enlisted in the Confederate States Army.
+As Alabama seceded in 1861, by the orders of Governor Andrew B. Moore, Archibald and his men seized the Mount Vernon Arsenal.
+Gracie enlisted in the Confederate States Army.
 In June 1861, he was created a major of the 11th Alabama Regiment.
 From March to April 1862, he commanded a small company of sharpshooters, who were some of the first to reinforce General Magruder during the Battle of Yorktown.
 In July of that year, Gracie was put in command of a brigade near Chattanooga, Tennessee, consisting of the 43rd Alabama Infantry, 55th Georgia Infantry, 12th Georgia Infantry, 1st Georgia Artillery, and 1st Florida Dismounted Regiment.
 Through his successes in Huntsville, Tennessee, he was promoted to brigadier general on November 4, 1862, at the age of 29.
 His company was the guard of the rear of General Bragg's army in Harrodsburg during his retreat from the Battle of Perryville, and during his retreat after the Tullahoma Campaign.
 General Gracie's command took an active role during the Battle of Chickamauga, where he lost over 700 men.

 Gracie and his unit then joined General James Longstreet's army at the Battle of Bean's Station.
 During this battle, Gracie was shot in the arm, causing temporary paralysis of his little and ring fingers.
 After his recovery, he was sent to Richmond to join General Beauregard.
 While there, he had a horse shot out from under him, but came away relatively unscathed.
 During the Siege of Petersburg, General Robert E. Lee was at "Gracie's Mortar Hell" inspecting Gracie's defenses.
 When Lee raised his head over the wall to glance at the Union position, Gracie climbed the wall in front of him.
 Lee then stated, "Why, Gracie, you will certainly be killed."
 Gracie replied, "It is better, General, that I be killed than you.
 When you get down, I will."